Menu

 MINIMUM QUALIFICATIONS:

-• Knowledge of the Texas court system and rules of civil, criminal, and appellate procedure.
+• Knowledge of the Texas Rules of Appellate Procedure;

-• Ability to maintain confidential and sensitive information and to communicate effectively.
+• Ability to identify, analyze, and resolve substantive and procedural issues and to clearly communicate

 3